-Malaga is a vibrant city acted in the South of Spain in the province of Andalucia.
-The birthplace of Pablo Picasso, you can enjoy culture, vibrant cafes and restaurants, and lush beaches.
+Malaga is a vibrant place located in the South of Spain.
+You can enjoy culture, lively cafes and restaurants, and lush beaches.
 The city is an excellent base to travel to smaller towns in the Region.
 Over the past few years, the city has been becoming more hip and modern and is now home to lots of expats.

 So I would love to share with you some of the best things to do there in this essential guide: